sgatana/ShoppingList/README.md

 4. Move to the app directory cd ShoppingList

 ## Running the Tests
-Run the tests by using the nose, you can do this by typing nosetests on the terminal or the cmd (you musst change directory to your virtual enviroment)
+Run the tests by using nose, you can do this by typing nosetests on the terminal or the cmd (you must change directory to your virtual enviroment)
 ## Deployment
 deploy the project to heroku, create or sign in to heroku accout, create new app, select 'connect to Github', select develop branch and hit deploy.